viraptor/reverse-interview/README.md

 - What are the expected/core work hours?
 - What is your definition of success for this role?
 - What do you expect me to accomplish in the first 1 month/3 months?
-- How does a typical day/week look like in this role?
+- What does a typical day/week look like in this role?

 # Tech